SirPepe/ornament/Readme.md

 ### `@attr(transformer, options?)`

-The accessor decorator `@attr()` defines a IDL attribute with a matching content attribute on the custom element class.
-This results in something very similar to properties defined with `@prop()`, but with the following additional features:
+The accessor decorator `@attr()` defines an IDL attribute with a matching content attribute on the custom element class.
+This results in something very similar to accessors decorated with `@prop()`, but with the following additional
+features:

 - Its value can be initialized from a content attribute, if the attribute is present
 - Changes to the content attribute's value update the value of the IDL attribute to match (depending on the options and the transformer)